sinanshk/WordpressDocker/README.md

 ![](https://user-images.githubusercontent.com/123317740/214650870-61ca1fc5-b782-4a89-a30d-8494718d0699.png)

-(we’ll need to specify the MySQL server.We’re using the most recent MariaDB image.Configure port 3306 for the container,and use the environment variable ‘MYSQL ROOT PASSWORD’ to set the MySQL root password.set up the MySQL data directory’s container volume.Using the WordPress 4.7 docker image with PHP-FPM 7.0 installed,we’ll set up the WordPress service.Set the PHP-fpm port to 9000.Then enable the docker volume for the web directory ‘/var/www/html’ to the host directory ‘wordpress,’.configure the database using the WordPress environment variable, and then link the WordPress service to mysql)
+(we’ll need to specify the MySQL server.using the most recent MariaDB image.Configure port 3306 for the container,and use the environment variable ‘MYSQL ROOT PASSWORD’ to set the MySQL root password.set up the MySQL data directory’s container volume.Using the WordPress 4.7 docker image with PHP-FPM 7.0 installed,we’ll set up the WordPress service.Set the PHP-fpm port to 9000.Then enable the docker volume for the web directory ‘/var/www/html’ to the host directory ‘wordpress,’.configure the database using the WordPress environment variable, and then link the WordPress service to mysql)

 docker-compose configuration is complete.

 #### Run Docker-compose

-.using Docker compose to create new containers.
-Start new containers based on our compose file in the wordpress-compose directory.
+using Docker compose to create new containers.Start new containers based on our compose file in the wordpress-compose directory.

 ```
 cd ~/wordpress-compose/ docker-compose up –d